-- 1. The programme comprises at least a package of compulsory components and an individual Master's thesis and research project. - 2.
+- 1. The programme comprises at least a package of compulsory components and an individual research project and Master's thesis.. - 2.
 Educational components are categorized as specialized (400), research oriented (500) and highly specialized (600) level.

 Article 10.2 Compulsory educational components